rangav/rangav/README.md

 ### Hi there 👋

-I am the Creator of [Thunder Client](https://www.thunderclient.com/) - Lightweight Rest API Client extension for VS Code.
+I am the creator of [Thunder Client](https://www.thunderclient.com/) - Lightweight Rest API Client extension for VS Code.

 Thunder Client was launched on `March 31st, 2021`.
 Since then, it has been downloaded by more than `3 million` developers worldwide.